Creative Uses for Paintable Beadboard Wallpaper

 Beadboard Bathroom in Charcoal Gray

-This stunning bathroom from Rhoda at Southern Hospitality looks gorgeous as a tall wainscoting.
-At first she was going to paint it white but then she decided to cover it in a charcoal gray called Sherwin Williams Peppercorn.
+This stunning bathroom from Rhoda at Southern Hospitality looks gorgeous as tall wainscoting.
+At first, she was going to paint it white but then she decided to cover it in a charcoal gray called Sherwin Williams Peppercorn.
 Great call Rhoda!
 You can see the full bathroom makeover by clicking here: Guest Bathroom Renovation